Are you suddenly losing a lot of hair?

 • In milder cases, hair loss ideally remains moderate.

-Hair loss treatments
+Hair loss remedies

 In women with androgenetic hair loss, prescription antiandrogens are also used, which block the (dihydro)testosterone receptors.
-However, internal use should be weighed up against the possible side effects.

 Externally applied active ingredients have the advantage that they are applied directly at the site of action and therefore generally do not cause any systemic side effects (affecting the whole body).
+These are usually active ingredients that have regenerative or circulation-promoting properties.

 Caffeine**, for example, is often used.
 Caffeine supports the growth of the hair root in the form of shampoos or tinctures.
 These care products are massaged into the scalp to stimulate blood circulation in the scalp and activate the hair follicles.